FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 	<figcaption>Border pixels rasterized with shrunken border<br>Source: <a href="https://stackoverflow.com/questions/73903568">Explanation</a> on Stack overflow by <a href="https://stannum.io/">Yakov Galka</a></figcaption>
 </figure>

-For the 2D case, we could implement a kind of [`NV_conservative_raster_dilate`](https://registry.khronos.org/OpenGL/extensions/NV/NV_conservative_raster_dilate.txt) ourselves, by growing the quad in the vertex shader by one pixel and shrink the signed distance field by one pixel in the fragment shader.
+For the 2D case, we could implement a kind of [`NV_conservative_raster_dilate`](https://registry.khronos.org/OpenGL/extensions/NV/NV_conservative_raster_dilate.txt) ourselves, by growing the quad in the vertex shader by half a pixel and shrinking the signed distance field by half a pixel in the fragment shader.
 And this *is* exactly what's happening in the 2D demos on this page!

 <blockquote class="reaction"><div class="reaction_text">This is really pedantic and just here for correctness.
 In most cases, you don't need to be so precise.</div><img class="kiwi" src="/assets/kiwis/think.svg"></blockquote>